 CVE-2026-40471

-The hackage-server application lacks CSRF protection, allowing attackers to perform unauthorized administrative actions or create new user accounts via malicious scripts on external sites.
+The hackage-server application lacks Cross-Site Request Forgery (CSRF) protection, allowing unauthorized actions such as package uploads or account creation via malicious scripts on foreign sites.

 Executive summary